How to Roast Peppers

 Preheat the broiler, and line a baking sheet with heavy duty aluminum foil.
 (Don’t skip this, please.)

-Place the chiles on the baking sheet in a single layer.
+Place the chiles on the foil-lined baking sheet in a single layer.
 Be sure to space them so they’re not touching.

 Roast for 8-12 minutes, or until the peppers have blistered.
 You don’t want them to be burnt or completely blackened, so keep an eye on them.